hedinn1/KESTverkefni2/Verkefni3.md

 * Which subcategory would you use to show extensions for known file types? **File Explorer Options," then the "View" tab, and then deselect "Hide extensions for known file types**

 ### 11.2.2.3
-* What is the advantage of having most users work within a Standard user account?
+* What is the advantage of having most users work within a Standard user account? **it limits their ability to make system-wide changes or install software that could potentially harm the system**
-*  Why is it important to protect all accounts with strong passwords?
+*  Why is it important to protect all accounts with strong passwords? **because weak passwords can be easily guessed or cracked**
-* Why would you create a user with Standard privileges?
+* Why would you create a user with Standard privileges? **for general users who need to perform common tasks on their computer, but do not require administrative privileges.**
-Type your answers here.
-* In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them?
+* In what type of situation would an IT administrator delete a user account and choose to keep the files of that user account instead of deleting them? **if the user account has been compromised, but the files are still needed for legal or business purposes**

 ### 11.2.5.8